Translating for China: A Guide

 • This dialect is primarily spoken in cities like Shanghai, Suzhou, Ningbo, and Wuxi.

-• Compared to Mandarin, Wu has different grammar, lexicon and pronunciation rules.
+• Compared to Mandarin, Wu has different grammar, lexicon, and pronunciation rules.

 • Cantonese